Russian-occupied territories in Georgia: History

-In March 2011, the Russians demanded the village of Aibga, situated on the Psou River in the northwest part of Abkhazia, to be transferred to Russia.
+In March 2011, the Russians demanded that the village of Aibga, situated on the Psou River in the northwest part of Abkhazia, be transferred to Russia.
 During the existence of the Soviet Union, the village was divided into two; the southern part belonged to Georgia and the northern part to Russia.
 It is claimed that Russia further demanded 160 km2 of land near Lake Ritsa in Gagra District.
 After the Abkhaz side proved that the southern part of Aibga belonged to the Georgian SSR, the claim on the village was dropped by Russia.

 On 11 June 2014, Georgian Prime Minister Irakli Garibashvili generated controversy when he told the BBC News that Russia was "not interested in annexing" Abkhazia and South Ossetia.
-The opposition United National Movement criticised this statement, accusing Garibashvili of failing to defend state interests on the international arena.
+The opposition United National Movement criticized this statement, accusing Garibashvili of failing to defend state interests on the international arena.

 Russia signed "alliance and integration" agreements with Abkhazia in November 2014 and South Ossetia in March 2015.
 Both treaties formally placed the respective militaries of the breakaway republics under Russian command, while the agreement with South Ossetia also included provisions integrating its economy with that of Russia.
 The border between Russia and South Ossetia was also effectively dissolved, with customs being integrated.
-An aide to Russian President Vladimir Putin said in early 2015 that the border with Abkhazia should also be removed.
 Georgian officials have strenuously condemned the deepening of the occupied territories' economic and military dependence on Russia, calling it "creeping annexation".
 Georgian officials denounced integration treaties signed between Russian President Vladimir Putin and his Abkhaz and South Ossetian counterparts in 2014 and 2015 as attempts to annex the breakaway regions into the Russian Federation.